cjneely10/BioMetaDB/Example/README.md

 4. Update table with additional data.
 5. Remove extraneous columns and records.
 6. Delete plant table.
+7. View a summary of the database as it is

 ## Create database and initial file system using prokaryote data